rockettheme/docs/Docs/magento/basic/attributes.md

 Creating Attribute Sets
 -----

-Attribute sets are very handy when you have different product types in your store and you'd like to quickly assign a set of attributes to complement them.
+Attribute sets are very handy when you have different product types in your store and you would like to quickly assign a set of attributes to complement them.
 For example, if you carry digital cameras on your site, an attribute set assigned to these products might include these attributes:

 * Megapixels
 * Sensor